strdubtseva/CSS_paper/README.md

 - `chatgpt AND (university OR college OR exam OR professor)`
 - `chatgpt`

+The obtained dataset consists of two tables:
+- `posts.csv`: Contains data related to individual posts.
+- `comments.csv`: Contains data related to comments made on the posts.
+Both tables are located in the `data` folder.
+Additionally, cleaned versions of these datasets are also available in the same folder.

 ## Data Cleaning and Preprocessing
 The collected data is manually filtered to exclude irrelevant posts, and then cleaned to focus on meaningful words.
 Data cleaning function includes: